alesmenzel/cursed-ravine-ef/README.md

 ### GENERAL TO DO
 * Add song after peacetime.
 * Translate comments to english in script.
+* Block walking before peacetime to prevent some players to discover others.

 ### SPECIAL TO DO